FloGa/upnp-daemon/README.md

 Please note that the first line is mandatory at the moment, it is needed to accurately map the fields to the internal options.

+With the `--csv-delimiter` option, you can choose an arbitrary character to be used as a field delimiter in your CSV file.
+By default, we use the semicolon, but if you instead prefer a usual comma, you can just say so with `--csv-delimiter ','`.

+Please be aware that your shell might interpret the delimiter (for example, the semicolon is used in bash to separate two commands), so be sure to correctly escape it.

 ### JSON

 A config file in JSON format with the above contents could look like this: